lowRISC/lowrisc-site/content/docs/debug-v0.3/fpga.md

     microcom -p /dev/ttyUSB0 -s 115200

-You should be able to see the Linux boots from SD card.
+You should be able to see that Linux boots from SD card.

 A script is provided to load your SD card without manually downloading the binary files: